This is the featured image of the Make a Perfect Kick Drum blog article.

 ~Punchbox - Default sound

-Kick section
+Kick Section

 Layering

-Since I have dealt with the “Kick” section, let’s move to layers.
-The layers can be found in the left part of the Punchbox interface, and there are 3 of them marked as “Click, Tops and Tools“ For this kick drum, I will use just one additional layer since I think it is enough.
-In the bottom part, there is a browser where you can choose a sample to start with.
-Every single layer possesses controls for tuning, decay time, volume, and more, and these controls are truly essential for mixing the layers with the base sine wave layer from the “Kick“ section.
-Now let us hear how all two layers sound solo and then all together.
+LET'S MOVE TO LAYERS since I have dealt with the "Kick" section.
+The layers can be found in the left part of the Punchbox interface, and there are 3 of them marked as "Click, Tops, and Tools.
+"I will use just one additional layer for this kick drum since it is enough.
+In the bottom part is a browser where you can choose a sample.
+Every single layer possesses controls for tuning, decay time, volume, and more, and these controls are genuinely essential for mixing the layers with the base sine wave layer from the "Kick "section.
+Now, let us hear how all two layers sound solo and together.

 ~Punchbox - Kick layer